 The Cold Dish

-It is part of the Walt Longmire #1 series and is a This mystery is a hardcover edition that was published by Penguin on December 29, 2004 and has 384 pages.
+It is part of the Walt Longmire #1 series and is a mystery that was published by Penguin on December 29, 2004 and has 384 pages.

 Explore it on Goodreads or Amazon.